 - Breckinridge manages strategies that emphasize securities of issuers that our research judges to be better managers of carbon emissions and other ESG criteria.

 Over the years, many investors have decided to restrict or limit their investments in companies with fossil fuel reserves or municipal utilities with carbon intensive generation assets.
 Their reasons may include wanting to align with a fossil fuel-free mission, to ease the impact of climate change, or to mitigate the risks surrounding companies’ transitions to a low-carbon economy.

-Breckinridge manages a wide array of strategies that emphasize companies that are “best-in-class” in management of carbon emissions, workplace safety, investment in renewable energy and other environmental, social and governance criteria.
-For investors wishing to be more restrictive than a “best-in-class” approach and proactively divest companies based on carbon-related criteria, Breckinridge also manages strategies with customizable carbon screens.
-The carbon screens rely on our core strength of portfolio customization as well as our subscriptions with third party research providers.
+Breckinridge manages a wide array of strategies that emphasize securities of issuers that our research judges to be better when it comes to management of carbon emissions, workplace safety, investment in renewable energy and other environmental, social, and governance (ESG) criteria.
+For investors wishing to be more restrictive and proactively divest holdings based on carbon-related criteria, Breckinridge also manages strategies with customizable carbon screens.
+The carbon screens utilize our portfolio customization capabilities and data from third-party research providers.
 Figure 1 illustrates the screening process.

 Stranded assets are oil, gas and coal reserves that are left unburnable without expensive carbon capture technology, which itself alters fossil fuel economics, per speech from Mark Carney, governor of the Bank of England, September 2015.

-Any estimates, targets, and projections are based on Breckinridge research, analysis and assumptions.
+Any estimates, targets, and projections are based on Breckinridge research, analysis, and assumptions.
 No assurances can be made that any such estimate, target or projection will be accurate; actual results may differ substantially.